sguox002/leetcode/leetcode-all.md

 ## two pointer

+<<-948	Bag of Tokens    		46.2%	Medium
+given intial power P and score 0 and a bag of tokens. each token has different power and can only be used once.
+- if your current power >=token[i] you can take the token, losing token[i] power and get 1 point
+- you can lose 1 point and get token[i]
+return the max score.
+greedy approach: use the point to get the max power. losing min power to get 1 point. using two pointer to do it from min and max side.
+->>

 <<-1023	Camelcase Matching    		57.1%	Medium
 given a list of string, and a pattern string, if you can insert 0 or more lowercase letters into pattern and make two strings equal, we call matched.
 - capital shall match exactly.